 Lectures presenting the main concepts, with the right approach to this unit.

-Lectures to discuss and solve problems aiming to connect the studied concepts with practical examples, thermal machines and estimations of physics quantities specific to the area of thermodynamics.
+Lectures to discuss and solve problems aiming to connect the studied concepts with practical examples, as thermal machines and estimations of physics quantities specific to the area of Thermodynamics.

 Laboratory classes where the students apply the theoretical concepts in simple experiments.